joinpursuit/8-0-technical-curriculum/03-react/reate-state-primitive-values/readme.md

 ## React, arguments for the event listener/handler

-In some cases, you'll need to pass an argument:
+In some cases, you'll need to pass an argument, but there is a gotcha:

 ```js
 function App() {